-Production and fertility: On an average Deoni cow produces around 2-3 kg milk per day on crop residues whereas higher milk producing herds can be found in institutional herds maintained on balanced feed.
-Average lactation yield is 400 -600 kg with fat percentage around 4.5-5.5%.
-Age at first calving under field conditions is 37-42 months with inter-calving period of around 16-18 months.
+On average Deoni cow produces around 2-3 kg milk per day on crop residues whereas higher milk-producing herds can be found in institutional herds maintained on balanced feed.
+The average lactation yield is 400 -600 kg with a fat percentage of around 4.5-5.5%.
+Age at first calving under field conditions is 37-42 months with an inter-calving period of around 16-18 months.
 Crossbreeding with HF resulted in high producing F1 cows which also have improved fertility parameters.
-In few animals shorter lactation length is a common problem which ought to be eliminated through selective breeding.
+In a few animals, shorter lactation length is a common problem that ought to be eliminated through selective breeding.